In this lesson, we will learn:

 Covalent and ionic bonds occur within molecules, between the atoms and ions that bond to make a substance what it is.
 They are both strong forces simple ionic compounds often have melting points of several hundred degrees Celsius, as do some large covalent structures.

 - You can use the valence of an atom to work out the formula of covalent and ionic compounds:

-- For both atoms to make the compound, fill in the outer shell and find the number of unpaired electrons.
+This will be the group number up to carbons group.
+After this, electrons pair up in the outer shell, so it will be 8 minus the group number.
 This is the valence of the atom.
-(E.g. N has a valence of 3 due to 3 unpaired electrons, H has 1).
+(E.g. N has a valence of 8 - 5 = 3 due to 3 unpaired electrons, H has 1).

-- Cross the valence of each atom with the other – this is the number of atoms of the element that will combine to form the compound.
-(N = 1, H = 3 makes NH, a covalent compound).
+- Cross the valence of each atom with the other this is the number of atoms of the element that will combine to form the compound.
+(N = 1, H = 3 makes NH3, a covalent compound).

 - Remember to take the lowest whole-number ratio of atoms e.g. in the C2O4 example, this can be simplified to CO2, or carbon dioxide.

 - (IB) Some covalent bonds are made by both electrons being donated by the same atom.
 This is a coordinate covalent bond.
 They are normally made by lone pairs on atoms like oxygen or nitrogen donating to H+ or a metal atom.

 - For example, in the H2O molecule there are two lone pairs of electrons on oxygen that are not making regular covalent bonds to the hydrogen atoms.
 These lone pairs can form a covalent bond with a hydrogen ion in solution: